ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

    Just replace the `[pull_data_curl]` part with the name of the file you wish to run.
 This procedure is the same as the local installation/download instructions.
 5) Relaunch the container with the new data:

 	- Now that we have the data we just need to relaunch our container and we're ready to go.
-To do so run:
+To do so we first stop the container (the part of this command before the `&&` can be used to stop the container whenever you wish to do so in the future) and then relaunch it :

 			docker container stop dr4_tutorials && docker run -it -p 8888:8888 -v [local_path]:/usr/home/workspace --name dr4_tutorials --rm actcollaboration/dr4_tutorials

 	- Again you need to replace `[local_path]` with the path to the folder you created earlier.
+Here the `-v` flag mounts your local folder onto the container so that you can easily access the data and save any changes you make to the notebooks.
-If you're on a windows machine you may need to switch the slashes in the path name to `/` (forward slashes) instead of back slashes.
+	- If you're on a windows machine you may need to switch the slashes in the path name to `/` (forward slashes) instead of back slashes.
 If the command fails on the path name the first time then just run the second half of it with the corrected path name:

 			docker run -it -p 8888:8888 -v [local_path]:/usr/home/workspace --name dr4_tutorials --rm actcollaboration/dr4_tutorials

+	- For future use of this container you can relaunch it using just the above command and you can stop it using `docker container stop dr4_tutorials`

 6) Launch Jupyter Notebook: